volkanalb/Paycheck-Formulas/README.md

 # Paycheck-Formulas
-This repository contains all paycheck formulas for every country in the world.
+This repository contains (hopefully) all paycheck formulas for every country in the world.

 - [Turkey](turkey.md)